-The Stepping Stones project has been able to assist over 170 women in reducing their collective debt by over \$250,000.
-We have been able to assist women obtain property settlements including access to superannuation, a small amount of home equity to enable them to re-establish themselves, or access to a car.
+The Stepping Stones project assisted over 170 women reduce their collective debt by over \$250,000.
+We are able to assist women obtain property settlements including access to superannuation, a small amount of home equity to enable them to re-establish themselves, or access to a car.

 We have assisted women in securing child support payments, spousal maintenance payments to meet basic living expenses and to enter into sustainable agreements to meet liabilities.
-We have assisted women to obtain victims of crime assistance payments and to assist them with budgeting and paying bills.
+We have assisted women obtain VOCA payments and assisted them with budgeting and paying bills.